Focus contains quite a few CSS classes you can use to spice up your content.

 — Pull an element out to the side of the content column and extend it to the edge of the browserbar

-— creates a pseudo sidebar on Readability and Focus templates (large screens only); on Focus templates, the bar appears on the right by default but can be moved to the left side by combining this class withleft
+— creates a pseudo sidebar in Readability and Focus Modes (large screens only); in Focus Mode, the bar appears on the right by default but can be moved to the left side by combining this class withleft

 (ie.<div class="bar left">My bar content</div>